mashhoorafarhath27-sys/BRG-ISEA/README.md

 ### Objectives

 - Created an Amazon EC2 Ubuntu instance.
-- Connected to the instance usingEC2 Instance connect.
+- Connected to the instance using EC2 Instance Connect.
 - Updated the operating system.
 - Installed software packages required for the lab.